 No. Currently, MEAPs are available exclusively at manning.com.

 With MEAP, you get Early Access to drafts of the manuscript, as the book is being written.
-The MEAP versions are electronic (PDF, ePub and Kindle).
+The MEAP versions are electronic (PDF and ePub).
 When you place your order, you choose the format of the final product that you want:

 MEAP + pBook (eBook included) - If you are traditional and like paper, choose the MEAP + pBook combo product, which includes electronic manuscript drafts and the final eBook when completed as above, plus a copy of the printed book, shipped to you as soon as it is printed.

 We always regret canceling a MEAP, but unfortunately not all books make it to publication.
 In the event that we must cancel a MEAP, we offer all customers an exchange or refund.
 Customers that select the exchange option also get a bonus eBook.

 Because MEAPs are books-in-progress, sometimes the manuscripts can be quite rough, or progress can be slow.
 We hope that you can remain patient while the book is shaped and polished, but if you are dissatisfied with a MEAP you have purchased, you may request a one-time exchange, or a refund, within 30 days of purchase.